 - Eggs have high choline levels, which help in the development of the brain and improve memory.

 - Healthy fats protect different body organs and provide your body with energy.

-Eggs have been an important part of the human diet for thousands of years, but in the past few decades they have gotten enough bad publicity to take them permanently off many people's menus.
-One of the biggest concerns is salmonella.
+In the past few decades they have gotten enough bad publicity to take them permanently off many people's menus.

-Our mothers were right to warn us, as salmonella bacteria have the power to make you extremely sick, and occasionally even dead .
+1. You can get sick from salmonella - Our mothers were right to warn us, as salmonella bacteria have the power to make you extremely sick, and occasionally even dead .

 The widespread media publicity about salmonella infections around the country has caused many people to be concerned enough to take eggs permanently off their plate.

 2. They are high in cholesterol - The American Heart Association's guidelines for dietary cholesterol are about 240-300 mg per day, and because one egg can contain over 185 mg, many people see them as too big of a risk for their diets to handle .

 Are these risks so great that they outweigh the benefits of eating eggs before a workout?
 Frankly, we don't think so.

 The negative health effects have been greatly exaggerated and are out of touch with the reality of the actual full-body benefits of this natural food.

 1. They Are a Powerhouse of Nutrients